Orange County Dog Bite Lawyer

 Dog Bite Lawyer, Orange County, CA

 According to the Centers for Disease Control and Prevention, 4.7 million people suffer from dog bites each year.
 These victims not only endure severe physical and emotional injuries but experience the burden of medical treatment and hospital bills.
-If you or a loved one has been bitten by a dog in Orange County, CA, contact a personal injury attorney at the Khalil Law Group today.
+If you or a loved one has been bitten by a dog in Orange County, CA, contact an experienced dog bite lawyer at the Khalil Law Group today by calling (714) 617-7870 for your free case consultation.

 Orange County Dog Bite Statute